3 Best Rosacea Relief Tips and 7 Triggers to Avoid

 Good Face and Eyelid Hygiene

 For many people with rosacea, a warm compress is not their friend.
 If you find that you can tolerate them, we recommend using them no more than once per day (unless you have an active stye).
 Blocked glands can be loosened by applying a warm compress eye mask that has been microwaved for 20 seconds.
 Allow it to sit on closed eyes for 10 to 20 minutes, reheating as needed.
 If you find that it makes your condition worse and you’re not finding symptom relief, do NOT use them!
-A cool compress may work better to calm your inflammation.
+A cool compress like this one may work better to calm your inflammation.

 As a general rule, conventional makeup should be avoided the moment a flare-up occurs.
 If you must wear makeup, choose natural brands.
 Conventional brands are often filled with fragrances, chemicals, and other skin irritants that can make rosacea worse.
 Also, stick to glasses instead of contact lenses the moment you notice irritation.
 Once the flare-up subsides, feel free to wear your contact lenses (daily disposables are preferred).
-Click here to see our recommendations for the best contact lenses for dry eyes.

 Lastly, I know most of us love a bit of time in the sun, but if you have rosacea you need to make sure you’re protected.
 This means limiting sun exposure, wearing polarized (and UV protected) sunglasses, slathering on sunscreen, and wearing a hat.
 UV rays are a common rosacea trigger.